jeroenooms/opencpu-pages/_posts/2014-03-12-opencpu-version-123.md

 cover: "containers.jpg"
 ---

 A new version of the <a href="http://cran.r-project.org/web/packages/opencpu">opencpu package</a> was released to CRAN and Launchpad.
 Besides some minor bugfixes, the single-user has better support for configuration.
-By default, the single-user server will now load configuration from the file <code>path.expand("~/.opencpu.conf")</code> if available.
+By default, the single-user server will now load configuration from the following file:

+{% highlight r %}
+path.expand("~/.opencpu.conf")
+{% endhighlight %}

+If this file does not exist, the default configuration is used.

 ## Future plans